 Will my West Memphis TestMasters instructor be available to answer questions about the course materials?

 The TestMasters LSAT course is taught using the Socratic Method and students are encouraged to participate in in-class discussions and to ask questions during each LSAT class lesson.
-For those students with questions about the homework there is an optional Q&A with their instructor half an hour prior to the start of their LSAT classes.
-The TestMasters Student Helpline is also available weekdays 1-4 PM ET (10AM-1PM PT) and students can call and ask questions about the course materials directly to a TestMasters LSAT instructor.
+For those students with questions about the homework there is an Academic Assistance department which they can contact and receive a response directly from a TestMasters LSAT instructor.